 How to Close Axis Lock Folding Knife

-Another risky, but a cool folding knife would be the axis lock folding knife.
+Another risky, but cool folding knife would be the axis lock folding knife.

-Don’t grip your knife with your hands fully when you are folding and unfolding.
-Use your thumb, index finger, and pinky to hold on the side of the knife while you fold or unfold.
+Don’t grip your knife with your hands full when you are folding and unfolding.
+Use your thumb, index finger, and pinky to hold on to the side of the knife while you fold or unfold.
 You might need to practice a little to get the hang of it.

 Once you do get the hang of it, unfolding and folding this type of knife will feel very satisfying.

 How to Close a Slip Joint / Friction Folding Knife